-Oliveira’s attorney, Virginia Raymond, has said Oliveira’s alleged isolation last week is part of a larger pattern of ICE officials cracking down on the detained mothers, as well as their advocates and attorneys.
-Raymond said ICE officials have banned at least two paralegals from visiting the detention center, including her own paralegal, Victoria Rossi.
+Oliveira’s attorney, Virginia Raymond, has said Oliveira’s alleged isolation last week is part of a larger pattern of ICE officials cracking down on the detained mothers and their advocates and attorneys.
+Raymond said ICE officials have banned at least two paralegals from visiting the jail, including her own paralegal, Victoria Rossi.

-Raymond says the other paralegal, RAICES’ Johana De Leon, is being accused of organizing last week’s hunger strike.
-She believes her own paralegal was banned from the detention center for publishing an article in The Texas Observer describing the conditions inside.
-ICE told Raymond, however, that Rossi was banned because ICE had only authorized her to visit the detention center as an interpreter, rather than a paralegal.
+Raymond says the other paralegal, RAICES’s Johana De Leon, is being accused of organizing last week’s hunger strike.
+She believes her own paralegal was banned for publishing an article in the Texas Observer describing the conditions inside.
+ICE told Raymond, however, that Rossi was banned because ICE had only authorized her to visit as an interpreter, rather than a paralegal.

 Advocacy organizations as well as dozens of pro bono attorneys representing asylum-seeking families held at Karnes have signed an open letter to ICE officials, calling for an end to their interference in legal processes and to the alleged retaliatory measures taken against the women and their attorneys.

-Raymond also told Truthout that authorities have stepped up security measures at the Karnes detention center, including installing a second set of metal detectors last week.
+Raymond also told Truthout that authorities have stepped up security measures at Karnes, including installing a second set of metal detectors last week.
 “It’s just more intimidation, more security, more distrust,” Raymond said.